 The intent of this section is to illustrate the acceptable patterns.
 Subsequent sections do not include all possible permutations of code/value split, and it should be assumed that any of the acceptable patterns described here would be equally applicable.

-3.1.2.1 Acceptable patterns for Observation code/value
+Acceptable patterns for Observation code/value

 Based on these guiding principles come the following acceptable patterns:

 PATTERN ONE: Observation.code [ (<<363787002 | Observable entity |) OR (<<386053000 | Evaluation procedure |) ] ; Observation.value = not null (e.g. numeric, nominal, ordinal, coded result).

-NOTE: At the time of this writing, the SNOMED Standards Development Organization is debating whether or not Observable entity concepts should be recommended for use in Observation.code.